GetSomeRest/tutorial-aspnet-view.and.data.api/readme.md

 FirstViewerWebApp is the completed sample.
 You can set it up using the following steps:

-* Use your credentials from http://developer.autodesk.com
+* Use your credentials from http://developer.autodesk.com.
-* Open FirstViewerWebApp.sln in the FirstViewerWebApp folder
+* Open FirstViewerWebApp.sln in the FirstViewerWebApp folder.
-* Replace the consumer key and secret key place holders in credentials.cs
+* Replace the consumer key and secret key place holders in credentials.cs.
-* Upload one of your models to your account and get its URN using another workflow sample such as this one: [this workflow sample in .net winform application](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/) , you may refer to [lab_document.pdf](lab_document.pdf) if you do not how to use this workflow sample.
+* Upload one of your models to your account and retrieve its URN using one of the other workflow samples, such as the [.net winform application](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/).
+Please refer to [lab_document.pdf](lab_document.pdf) if you do not how to use this workflow sample.
-* Get your model urn from the workflow sample, and copy the URN into script/viewer.js, replace the value for "urn" with your URN, around line #10(optional).
+* Copy your translated model URN into script/viewer.js, replacing the placeholder value for "urn" with it, around line #10(optional).
-* Build and run the sample, paste your URN into the text box on page, and press the "Load Model" button.
+* Build and run the sample, paste your URN into the text box on the page, and press the "Load Model" button.

 "FirstViewerWebApp - lab" is the uncompleted version.
 As an exercise, you can complete the sample yourself by following the steps described in [lab_document.pdf](lab_document.pdf).